 I want to show you how you can use filter fields and visual interactions in Power BI to great effect.
-They create simple and very effective ways to make your visualisations easier and more intuitive for the consumer especially if we need to create groupings of information in our analysis.
+They create simple and very effective ways to make your visualizations easier and more intuitive for the consumer especially if we need to create groupings of information in our analysis.

 Filter fields enable you to adjust the results you are showcasing, but instead of having to manually select a filter within a report page, you can actually have a filter set across either a single visual, a report page, or even an entire report (I like to call this last one global filters).

 By using these filters, you can start with data that might be extremely detailed, but if you want to focus your report page on one element of that data, you can do it easily without having to write any complex DAX formula.